Gading Marten

-Angling Gading (born 8 May 1982), better known by his stage name Gading Marten, is an Indonesian actor and presenter.
+Angling Gading (born 8 May 1982), better known by his stage name Gading Marten, is an Indonesian actor, presenter and former footballer.
 He is the elder brother of Gibran Marten, an Indonesian actor and singer.

 Early life

 Gading Marten was born on 8 May 1982 in Jakarta, Indonesia, to Farida Sabtijastuti A. Kristijono (6 February 1954 – 1 October 2022) and Roy Marten (born 1 March 1952).

 His mother Kristijono died at RS Polri Sukanto in Kramat Jati, East Jakarta, on 1 October 2022 at the age of 68.

 Career

-Marten is a former footballer who played in Persitara North Jakarta.
-But he finally followed his father, Roy Marten, into the world of entertainment in 2004.
-He is well known by starring many teen soap operas, as well as a guest on several television shows and also as a presenter.
+As a footballer, Marten used to play for Persitara North Jakarta.
+In 2004, he followed his father, Roy Marten, into the world of entertainment.
+He is well known for starring many teen soap operas, as well as a guest on several television shows and also as a presenter.

 In the 2018 Indonesian Film Festival, Marten got his first Citra Award for Best Leading Actor for his role in the film Love for Sale.
 He then appeared in Crazy Awesome Teachers.